cftrebor/capstone-project/README.md

 * __Cleaning the data__

 	The datasets used for this project did not include duplicate values that had to be handled.
 Missing values were the biggest problem with the data.
+Where I wanted to aggregate values I was able to use DISTINCT to prevent generating duplicates.
 To handle the missing values (NaN) code was written to default these missing values based on the data type of each pandas dataframe column.
 Date columns defaulted to 0001-01-01, strings and objects were defaulted to a space character, and float and integer columns defaulted to -1.

 	All datasets included records from all over the world not just the United States.
 All non-US records were removed from the datasets and the Washington DC and New York City specific records were removed from these data sources as these numbers were included in the higher level state data.
 The Bing search data did not include a state abbreviation column so this column was created and the apropriate value populated by using a state abbreviation dictionary defined in the ETL code.
 This state abbreviation addition allows joining the Bing search data to other database tables that include this information.